 Welcome to the INJURED MILITARY WILDLIFE PROJECT of North Dakota.

-The Injured Military Wildlife Project of ND (IMWP) is a group of citizens who provide hunting and fishing opportunities to military personnel who have been injured in the line of duty.
-The IMWP provides injured service members a chance to continue hunting or fishing as they once did.
-The North Dakota Game and Fish Department will issues up to ten deer licenses (4 'any deer' and 6 'whitetail only') to be used by these heroes.
+The Injured Military Wildlife Project of ND (IMWP) is a group of citizens who provide deer hunting opportunities to military personnel who have been injured in the line of duty.
+The IMWP provides injured service members a chance to continue hunting as they once did.
+The North Dakota Game and Fish Department will issues up to ten deer licenses to be used by these heroes.
 The IMWP will assist by providing lodging, meals, a place to hunt, and actual assistance before, during, and after the hunt.

 Many injured vets no longer have the physical attributes nor can they make the connections necessary for a successful deer hunt.
 The IMWP is hoping to change that.
 In the fall of 2011, our inaugural season, two injured vets were able to participate in deer hunts in western ND.
 In 2012, four young men had a chance to hunt deer and it has continued to grow each year since.
 In 2014, six injured vets enjoyed a hunt with our organization.
 Then in 2016, IMWP was able to fill all 10 tags for the first time!